-The bottom line is that these papers, which make up the main argument cited by industry that geoduck aquaculture is harmless, even in the most optimistic light, are weak.
+These papers, which make up the main argument cited by industry that geoduck aquaculture is harmless, even in the most optimistic light, are weak.
 They do not have the strength to justify this invasive practice and do not establish no net loss to the ecosystem.
+No effective mitigation can be structured for impacts that are not fully understood.
+The applicant bears the burden of proof that their actions will not be harmful.

-Unfinished work:
+The unfinished work:

 The recommendations of GARP in section 4 are incredibly important.
 First and foremost, the 21 authors and contributing scientists in their Section 4 conclusion, "Research Priorities & Monitoring Recommendations," called for cumulative long-term studies to understand what happens when the same site is replanted or when a second site is placed near the first.
 None have been done.
 Instead, we have witnessed massive approval of permits for permanent geoduck aquaculture sites.
+You have approved 19 out of the past 19 such project that have come before you.